 To permanently delete the comment in your trash folder, click on the Trash link …

 You will be taken to the WordPress ‘Comments’ screen …

 You can permanently delete the comment by hovering over the item and clicking on the ‘ Delete Permanently’ link …

 You can also permanently delete the comment by ticking the checkbox next to the entry and clicking on the Empty Trash button …

 We provide step-by-step tutorials about managing WordPress comments in the WordPress Management Tutorials module.

 Now that you have deleted the sample comment, the next step is to delete the sample post.

-Cleaning Up WordPress – How To Delete The Sample ‘Hello World’ Post
+Cleaning Up WordPress – Delete The Sample ‘Hello World’ Post

-This brings you to the Posts screen …
+This brings up the WordPress Posts area …

 (WordPress Posts – Trash)